lfantoniosi/sdcc_stdio/README.md

 The malloc will use all the free TPA from the end of the program until the end of the stack pointer.
 So the space will vary from CP/M implementation.

-All the routines including FILE stream manipulation including redirection of stdout/stdin/stderr (freopen) are supported except by setvbuf as the file buffer cannot be different than 128 bytes (CP/M BDOS requirement).
+All the routines including FILE stream manipulation including redirection of stdout/stdin/stderr (freopen) are supported.

+*Limitations*

-Scanf does not support float
+- Scanf does not support float
+- On CP/M the files are 128-bytes extent (files are multiple of 128 bytes).
+Text files (created without b flag) all ghave the last bytes of the last 128 block filled as 0xA1 (EOL) - See below MSXDOS1 does not have this limitation

 The main.c is a test program and can be built for Pc for result comparison.
 Just do make pc_build and run it on PC.

+By default it is building as MSX1 DOS routines (support to 1-byte block) but these functions will not work in a regular CP/M machine.
+To build as CP/M native use this:

+make TARGET=CPM22